 More detail will be posted on this site in the coming months, and positions will be advertised here and on Twitter (@bergeycm).
 If interested, please send me an email at email@example.com.
 Additionally, candidates who would be interested in submitting an application for a postdoc fellowship on topics overlapping or adjacent to my research interests are welcome to reach out to discuss the possibility.

-In the first few years, there will also be positions available for Ph.D. and undergraduate students who are interested in joining the lab.
+There will also be positions available for rotational Ph.D. and undergraduate students who are interested in joining the lab.
 Thesis topics related to the above research as well as other questions in human and primate evolution would be suitable.